Amazon's Echo Show is $230 and boasts new design that isn't ugly

 The Echo Show debuted last June and was lined up as Amazon's frontrunner, with a touchscreen added to the voice assistant.
 The Show's boxy and bulky design and thick plastic border around its screen instantly made it look outdated in an age of thinner smartphones with nearly edge-to-edge displays.

 The Show sits in an important position in the Echo lineup.
 Amazon is trying to get people to use its big screen for voice shopping, watching videos and making video phone calls, helping make the device -- and Alexa -- a more integral part of the day.
-But an ongoing spat with Google means the Show currently can't play YouTube videos, a big downside for the product.
+But an ongoing spat with Google means the Show currently can't play YouTube videos through an official app, a big downside for the product.

+You can still watch YouTube videos through the Show's browser, an Amazon spokesperson noted in an email.

 Google's battle with the Show goes beyond YouTube though, with Google releasing its own smart assistant-powered displays, boasting slimmer designs against the Show.